TanabeLab/JOS-3/README.md

 # Example 2

-Builds a model and set a body built
+Build model and set body built
 -------

 As a first step, you need to build a model and set a body built that you want to simulate.